envoy/loglevel-file-logger/README.md

 this.fileWriter = new FetchBlobWriter('/path/to/my/log')
 ```

-The log formatter we use is `defaultFormatter` from
+The default log formatter we use is `defaultFormatter` from

 ```typescript
 import { defaultFormatter } from 'loglevel-file-logger'